x402: Can HTTP 402 Power Payments for AI Agents?

 The original RFC said: "This code is reserved for future use."
 The people who designed HTTP knew the web would eventually need a built-in way to pay for things.
 They just couldn't build it yet because there was no digital money that was fast, cheap, and programmable enough.

 So what happened instead?
 Credit cards, Stripe, PayPal.
 All built on top of HTTP using forms, redirects, and 3-day settlement.
-They worked fine for humans.
-But they're useless for AI agents that can't fill out forms or pass KYC.

 Three things changed: